-- Ravensbourne University London is a specialist creative university, designed for industry. - Ravensbourne people are as diverse as the city we occupy and the industries we service.
-Students, colleagues, research and business partners are united by a desire to innovate and change the world through creativity. - Our Mindsets and Skillsets manifesto is a promise that we will nurture and inspire people who are valuable to and valued by the world beyond university.
+- Ravensbourne University London is a specialist creative University, designed for industry. - Ravensbourne people are as diverse as the city we occupy and the industries we service.
+Students, colleagues, research and business partners are united by a desire to innovate and change the world through creativity. - Our Mindsets and Skillsets manifesto is a promise that we will nurture and inspire people.
 None of this happens by accident - only by design.